-Feral Interactive initially planned to release the Mac version of the game in December of 2013, but due to a few technical issues, the launch date was postponed to March, 2014.
+Feral Interactive initially planned to release the Mac version of the game in December of 2013, but due to a few technical issues, the launch date was postponed to March 2014.
 Although it’s slightly disappointing that the port took such a long time to come, better late than never right?
 Plus, Feral has singlehandedly secured so many great racing games for Mac, it’s just crazy.

 There are many modes to satisfy your preferences.
 There’s a quick race mode where you choose your car and driver and jump straightaway into a race weekend.
 There’s also the career mode which starts with the Young Drivers Test, a sort of tutorial that gets you up to speed with the controls of a Formula 1 car.
 Depending on how well you perform in the Young Drivers Test, you can choose which team you start your career with.
 The career mode takes you through 5 seasons and your performance will define if you get a call from the bigger teams to win races and ultimately championships.